achi113s/CustomColorPicker/README.md

                 .title("🎨 Pick a Color")
 ```

-The selected color is determined by matching the color's hash value, so you can have multiple color pickers bound to a single state variable that all change their selected value at the same time, given that they have the same color(s) in them.
+The selected color is determined by matching the color's hash value.
+Unfortunately this means that the selected color does not persist between app launches, because hash values don't persist.
+To achieve this functionality you will need to modify the color picker to use a different identifier, e.g. a string Color name.

 ## Screenshot: